Paroyer/ModCatalogue/Mods/CubeMod.md

 ## Known Bugs and/or Conflict

-&bull; Artifacts are shown multiple time in the top left bar
+&bull; Artifacts are shown multiple time in the top left bar.

+&bull; Dont forget to /setcenter or ennemie scalling will be weird.

+&bull; Cant use 2 char with the same name or you will get the previous one /setcenter.

 ## Compatibility Table